Priyonuj/mcp-file-navigator/README.md

 The assistant will use the `set_base_directory` tool to update the location.
 You can verify the current location at any time by asking for the current base directory.

+### Using Git Commands

+The server allows you to execute Git commands directly from the chat interface.
+Simply ask the AI assistant to run a git command, for example:
+- "Run git status"
+- "Execute git log --oneline"
+- "Create a new branch with git checkout -b feature/new-feature"

+You can also specify which shell to use:
+- "Using PowerShell, run git status"
+- "In bash, execute git diff"
+- "With cmd, run git pull origin main"

 ### Configuration Object Example

 Below is an example configuration object for integrating the MCP File Server with Claude Desktop or Cursor: